envato/stack_master/README.md

 ```

 ### 1Password Lookup
-An alternative to the alternative secret store is accessing 1password secrets using the 1password cli (`op`).
+An alternative to the secrets store is accessing 1password secrets using the 1password cli (`op`).
 You declare a 1password lookup with the following parameters in your parameters file:

 ```